prof.dr. Josette Gevers

 A few words about me.

-I'm Josette Gevers, associate professor at the Human Performance Management Group (HPM) of the Eindhoven University of Technology.
+I'm Josette Gevers, full professor at the Human Performance Management Group (HPM) of the Eindhoven University of Technology.
 My academic work concerns teams and their performance, particularly with respect to time.
 If you have a team that is struggling to meet deadlines, crumbling under pressure, or lacking synergy in general, you may want to get to know me and my work.

 My job is to investigate and to educate.
 In my classes, I teach what we already know about teams, which is quite a bit.
 In my research, I find challenge in investigating questions that still remain to be answered, which is also quite a lot.
 My aim is to broaden our general knowledge on what makes teams tick and how we can make them work better.
 If you allow me to learn about your team, I will support you in making it excel.